-Fig. 3. a) Viscosity as a function of temperature for a variety of commercial and typical glasses, along with an estimated domain of nanogratings existence from T{xoft} ($\eta = 10^{6.6}$ Pa·s) to T{max} ($\eta = 10^{3.0}$ Pa·s). b) Temperature difference ($T{max} - T{soft}$) as a function of glass composition.
+Fig. 3. a) Viscosity as a function of temperature for a variety of commercial and typical glasses, along with an estimated domain of nanogratings existence from T{soft} ($\eta = 10^{6.6}$ Pa·s) to T{max} ($\eta = 10^{3.0}$ Pa·s). b) Temperature difference ($T{max} - T{soft}$) as a function of glass composition.
 A larger value suggests a wider processing window (with respect to temperature) to form nanogratings.

 The predicted "effectiveness" to imprint "stable" nanogratings in the selected glasses, in a sense that they can be observed after laser irradiation, agrees with the results reported in Fig. 1, where BK7 presents the lowest temperature interval and the narrowest nanogratings window, while it is the opposite for silica.
 Moreover, these findings concur with literature data.
 For example, in Ref.
 [26], for 800 fs pulse duration, the nanogratings window was found larger for SiO2, the Borofloat 33, and finally AF32, which is what is found and predicted herein (Figs. 1a and 3b).
 In GeO2 and GeO2-doped SiO2 glasses, it was found relatively easy to induce nanogratings with various sets of laser parameters and writing conditions [20]-[22], [24], [25].
 Moreover, the birefringence response observed in Ref.
 [27] for BK7 was likely due to nanogratings.
-Indeed, from this work we demonstrated the SEM observation of nanogratings in BK7 (Fig. 1b), while both the experimentally and predicted narrow nanogratings window agrees with the difficulty in this cited work to detect the nanopores/nanoplanes using scanning electron microscopy (SEM).
+Indeed, from this work we demonstrated the nanogratings imprinting in BK7 through SEM observations (Fig. 1b), while both the experimentally and predicted narrow nanogratings windows agree with the difficulty in this cited work to detect the nanopores/nanoplanes using scanning electron microscopy.

 Several other aspects are worth discussing.
-First, BK7 displays a much lower bandgap energy compared to silica (~3.5 eV versus ~9 eV).
-Consequently, even with a 3-photon nonlinear absorption (in our case $\lambda = 1030$ nm, i.e., 1.2 eV), the formation of bulk nanogratings is still possible.
-Secondly, in some glasses such as alkali-rich glasses (e.g., Na2O-SiO2 [23]) a large number of pulses is required to trigger nanogratings.
+First, BK7 displays a much lower bandgap energy compared to silica (\sim 3.5 eV versus \sim 9 eV).
+Consequently, even with a 3-photon nonlinear absorption (in our case λ = 1030 nm, i.e., 1.2 eV), the formation of bulk nanogratings is still possible.
+Secondly, in some glasses such as alkali-rich glasses (e.g., Na2O-SiO2 [23]) a large number of pulses (multi-pulse regime) is required to trigger nanogratings (typ. > 105 or 106 pulses).
 Interestingly, network modifiers are found to migrate outward of the irradiated volume [30].
-A direct consequence, based on our work, could be a local variation in the glass viscosity enabling not only the formation of nanogratings at short time scale but also their survival to the heating-cooling processes during pulse deposition.
+A direct consequence, based on our work, could be a local variation in the glass viscosity enabling not only the formation of nanogratings at short timescale but also their survival to the heating-cooling processes during pulse deposition.
+Moreover, contrarily to LIPSS, the formation of nanogratings still requires a multi-pulse regime even for silica [23], [28].
+As mentioned earlier in this paper, at low pulse energies or pulse densities, a regime (so-called Type X) was identified where nanopores can exist, but the nanogratings are not formed yet.
+At this stage of the process, the nanopores are not highly elongated yet and self-organized into nanolayers [41], [46].
+Interestingly, this regime suggests that the cavitation process can already take place after the first few pulses are being deposited.
+In fact, this work anticipates cavitation after the very first pulses are deposited, and therefore takes the Type X into account.
+Furthermore, the heat accumulation process, as discussed in section III.1 and triggered by a multi-pulse regime, may play a direct role in the formation and erasure of these pores through an increase of temperature in the heat affected region.
+We therefore expect that the minimum pulse density to induce nanogratings would be a strong function of glass composition.